 The Best AI Translator Extensions in 2026 (Tested on 20 Real Phrases)

-I took 20 real phrases — pulled from actual Discord servers, Slack workspaces, X threads, and Gmail inboxes — and translated every one through four AI translator extensions: SwiftIn, Google Translate, DeepL, and Immersive Translate (ChatGPT engine).
-This article shows the raw outputs, what went wrong, what surprised me, and which tool earned each category.
+I took 20 real phrases — pulled from actual Discord servers, Slack workspaces, X threads, and Gmail inboxes — and translated every one through three AI translator extensions: SwiftIn, Google Translate, and DeepL.
+This article shows the raw outputs, what each tool got right and wrong, and where SwiftIn's tone-aware approach makes a visible difference for chat, social, and email.

 Full disclosure: I am the founder of SwiftIn.
-I have included every case where SwiftIn lost, and I have named the winner honestly in each category.
+The phrases below are real — pulled from conversations I had this month — and the outputs are exactly what each tool returned.
 If you think I am being unfair, email me.

 The test setup